michael-schlueter/cc-personal-budget-js/README.md

 # Personal Budget
 > Simple Node/Express API to manage a portfolio budget using a budget envelope strategy.
-Users can create, read, update, and delete envelopes as well as create transactions for each individual envelope.
+Users can create, read, update, and delete envelopes as well as create, read,  update and delete transactions for each individual envelope.

 ## General Information
 - The project is part of the Back-end Engineer Curriculum from Codecademy
 - I undertook this project in order to solidify my knowledge about creating APIs
 - There are two versions of this project.
-This project is the basic version using plain JavaScript
+This project is the basic version using plain JavaScript and node-postgres for interacting with the PostgreSQL database
+- My intention is to compare this version of the project with another version of it using Prisma for interacting with the PostgreSQL database.
+I want to know the benefits / drawbacks of both in order to decide which one to use in future projects

 ## Technologies Used
 - express 4.18.1
+- node-postgres 0.6.2
+- pg 8.8.0
+- swagger-jsdoc 6.2.5
+- swagger-ui-express 4.5.0

 ## Features
-- Retrieving envelopes (all and single)
-- Creating envelopes
-- Updating envelopes
+- Creating, Reading, Updating and Deleting envelopes
-- Deleting envelopes
+- Creating, Reading, Updating, and Deleting transactions
-- Transfering budgets from envelope to envelope
+- For detailed API documentation take steps described in the setup